The EuroSciPy conference benefits from a diverse community, which has grown as a friendly, welcoming and dynamic group.

 We trust that attendees will behave towards each other in a way that reflects the view widely shared by this community, that diversity and civility are strengths to be celebrated and fostered.

 Furthermore, we believe that the conference will be more productive and enjoyable for everyone if a professional atmosphere prevails, meaning that all delegates may expect to

-If problems covered by this code of conduct arise, please contact a EuroSciPy organiser directly.
+If problems covered by this code of conduct arise, please contact a EuroSciPy organiser directly or send an email to firstname.lastname@example.org.
 Any complaint will remain confidential and will be investigated.
 The EuroSciPy organisers will do their best to resolve any conflict and preserve the welcoming character of the conference.
 As a last resort, a participant may be requested to leave the venue of the conference, without reimbursment.

 Furthermore, participants are hereby reminded that they should abide by the laws of the country hosting EuroSciPy, with discrimination and harassment being against the law.
 Cases of law-breaking actions shall be reported to the police.

 This document is based on the PyCon UK Code of Conduct and released under a creative commons license.